Camberwell

 Table Chart PROFILE FAQ

-Camberwell has a typical household mix, with a higher-than-average median household size
+Camberwell has a typical household mix, with a fairly typical median household size

 Family households constitute 73.2% of all households, including 37.1% couples with children, 26.3% couples without children, and 8.6% single parent families.
-Non-family households account for the remaining 26.8%, with lone person households at 23.4% and group households comprising 3.4%.
-The median household size is 2.6 people, which is larger than the Greater Melbourne average of 2.5.
+Non-family households account for the remaining 26.8%, with lone person households at 23.4% and group households comprising 3.4% of the total.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households